 Excess distribution or Tax plus interest regime:

-US Income tax filing requirements for PFIC shareholders
+US Income tax filing requirements for PFIC shareholders and form 8621

 Any US citizen or resident who directly or indirectly holds more than $25,000 worth of PFIC shares at year-end is required to file form 8621 on an annual basis.
 In addition, form 8621 is required any year a disposition is made and perhaps more importantly, filing form 8621 is required in order to make an election and avoid the dreaded excess distribution taxation regime.

-However, since 2013, it was made obligatory to file form 8621 even if none of the above events happened.
+However, since 2013, it was obligatory to file form 8621 even if none of the above events happened.
 Even the persons who are not required to file annual income tax returns are still obligated to file from 8621 with IRS.